A Burger Episode

 Crazy.
 It's a real

 When I was in South Korea, there were numerous esports arenas like that.
-It's like you'd be walking by like, oh, look, there's one right there.
+Yeah.

 It's just like this huge arena just specifically built to house like esports events.

 It's crazy.
-It's just, it's different in different countries, right like
+It's just, it's different in different countries, right?
+Like

-Worlds is like the League of Legends tournament thing is massive, yeah.
-It's and it's the same game that you can download for free or whatever.
+worlds is like the league of legends tournament thing yeah is massive yeah it's and it's the same game that you can download for free or whatever well it's because it's because the sport's not changing exactly soccer doesn't change from year to year

-minor changes with penalties and stuff, but baseball is the same fucking sport year to year.
-And that's
+minor changes with penalties and stuff but but baseball's the same fucking sport year to year.
+And that's League of Legends?
+That's League of Legends.

 That's

-what's the fucking Dota?
+Dota?
 Yeah,

-what's that shooter game?
+what's that shooter?
 The fucking shooter game.

-Dota's defensive game.
+Dota's definition.
 CSGO.

 CSGO.
 Yeah, Counter-Strike is huge.